10/09/1990 - 04/05/2008

-Sam had many notable achievements, but none more than his talent and passion for sport.
-Playing state soccer, indoor and outdoor cricket and indoor netball from an early age, Sam excelled at any sport he put his mind to.
+Sam had many notable achievements, but none more so than his talent and passion for sport.
+Playing state soccer, indoor and outdoor cricket, and indoor netball from an early age, Sam excelled at any sport he put his mind to.

-At the age of 15, after playing soccer for many years, Sam switched to play a season of Aussie Rules Football with his friends and found his true sporting love.
-Placing runner up in the best and fairest and making the Southern Under 16s Team of the Year after playing just 10 games in the season, football was another sport in which Sam shone.
-This talent was recognised by South Adelaide Football Club who recruited Sam for the very next season.
+At the age of 15, after playing soccer for many years, Sam switched to play a season of Aussie Rules Football with his friends.
+It was at this time that Sam found his true sporting love and developed a passion for the sport, excelling as a young footballer.
+Despite only playing 10 games in the season, Sam placed runner up in the Best and Fairest that year, and made the Southern Under 16's Team of the Year.
+This talent was recognised by South Adelaide Football Club, who recruited Sam for the very next season.

 Sam was giving with his personality, crazy character and his love of life, and squeezed so much into his short life.
-Always busy, he walked earlier than most, rode his bike without trainer wheels before the age of two, and was always up for an adventure.
-Forever the entertainer, Sam made the most of his life, almost like he knew he only had a short time.
+From a young age Sam was always busy, walking earlier than most, riding his bike without trainer wheels before the age of two, and always up for an adventure.
+Forever the entertainer, Sam made the most of his life, as if he knew it may be cut short.

-The decision Sam's parents had to make when faced with organ donation was simple, it was his intention and they knew that.
-Sam was blessed with a perfect body and they wanted to make sure that him being taken was not for nothing.
+The decision Sam's parents had to make when faced with organ donation was simple, as they knew that this was his intention.
+Sam was blessed with a healthy, well-functioning body, and they wanted to ensure that him being taken was not for nothing.

-Ten years on, the Sammy D Foundation has spread Sam's message across hundreds of schools, community groups, and sporting clubs raising awareness and educating over 80,000 young people about the consequences of violent behaviour, and the risks associated with alcohol and drug misuse.
+Eleven years on, the Sammy D Foundation has spread Sam's message across hundreds of schools, community groups, and sporting clubs, raising awareness and educating over 120,000 young people about the consequences of violent behaviour, and the risks associated with alcohol and drug misuse.

 The Sammy D Foundation educates young people on the impacts of bullying, violence drug and alcohol misuse.